dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/cloud-build-and-view-your-docs.md

 4. Click **Save**.
 Proceed to [configure project documentation](#configure-project-documentation) so your project generates the documentation when this job runs.

-:::tip Tip &mdash; For documentation-only jobs
+:::tip Tip &mdash; Documentation-only jobs

 To create and schedule a documentation-only job at the end of your production jobs, add the `dbt compile` command in the **Commands** section.